mjordan/blog/posts/PiMusicPlayer.md

 ## Playlists

 The hardest part of getting the Pi working as a net radio player is creating playlists.

-Look inside .pls files for URLs

-/var/lib/mpd/playlists
+Playlists group together your net radio station's streaming URLs so they are easier to browse in whatever client you are using, and also let you assign labels to the streams.
+To create the playlists, you need to ssh into your Pi and create a .m3u file for each playlist.
+By default, these files live in /var/lib/mpd/playlists on the Pi but this location is configurable in /etc/mdp.conf.
+Here are three playlist files I use, named CBC.m3u, Jazz.m3u, and SomaFM.m3u respectively:

 ```
 #EXTM3U